 Benny was one of the instructors assigned to train Cuban exile guerrillas for the Bay of Pigs invasion.
 He was disassembling military ordnance items to construct a utility explosive charge, when the material caught fire.
 To keep anyone else from getting hurt, he attempted to move the burning mixture away from other highly volatile materials.
 While doing so, Benny suffered severe burns that proved fatal.
 He clung to life for a few weeks before succumbing on May 13, 1961.

 As an OSS veteran, Benny was a living link to a proud WWII heritage of sabotage, special warfare, and counterinsurgency.
 His tragic death inspired rigorous safety practices for all the Agency’s covert action instructors and students in the years following his demise.
-Benny was posthumously awarded the Agency’s Distinguished Intelligence Cross and the Intelligence Star.
+Benny was posthumously awarded the Intelligence Star.